 1. Debt Service Coverage Ratio

 This is an incredibly important ratio when applying for a loan.
 Whilst it may seem complex, it is essentially a way for the bank to determine how comfortable they are with your level of net income (profit) and your ability to meet your loan repayments from this income.
-This is calculated by dividing your net income by your debt service amounts (which is basically your loan principal repayments).
+This is calculated by dividing your net income by your debt service amounts (which is basically your principal and interest repayments).
 In line with this, it tells the banker how many times you could make the loan repayments with your net income.

 If the ratio is 10 or more, the banker will feel pretty comfortable.